origin-1/gulp-eslint-new/README.md

 Param type: `(results, callback) => void`

 Call an asynchronous function once for all ESLint file results before a stream finishes.
 The callback must be called for the stream to finish.
-If a value is passed to the callback, it will be wrapped in a Gulp PluginError and emitted from the stream.
+If a value is passed to the callback, it will be wrapped in a gulp PluginError and emitted from the stream.

 ### `eslint.failOnError()`